farazmsiddiqi/symplify/doc/Database Design.md

 # Advanced Queries
 ## Query 1
+Determine the number of diagnoses related to each sympton.
 ```SQL
 SELECT s.trackable_name as Symptom, COUNT(d.trackable_name) as NumDiagnoses
 FROM Symptom s LEFT JOIN Diagnosis d ON (s.trackable_id = d.trackable_id)